 Whether you’re new to the military lifestyle or you’ve been around the block, MCFTB is here to help.
 MCFTB provides educational resources and services to foster personal growth and enhance the readiness of service members and their families.
-Download our Winter Calendar.
+Download our Spring Calendar.

 MCFTB is comprised of:

 - Readiness & Deployment Support

 MCFTB is your launching pad when you arrive at Cherry Point!
 Active Duty, spouses, children, and extended family members will benefit greatly when attending any of our engaging and interactive workshops!

 - Get Oriented

 The Readiness & Deployment Support Program (RDSP) offers workshops and special events that empower and educate as well as provide opportunities for fun and networking before, during, and after deployments.

 - Return and Reunion

 - Kids and Reunion